We are offering an innovative 60 EC international master's programme in Applied Museum & Heritage Studies.

 Reinwardt Academy is a renowned school of cultural heritage in the centre of Amsterdam.
 It is within walking distance of both innovative community projects and internationally respected institutions.
 The city is a major creative hub and an important heritage site in its own right.
 Moreover, the historic city of Amsterdam has a large student population and one of the highest densities of museums in the world.
 There is no better place to prepare yourself for the next step in your career as a museum or heritage professional.

-Upon successful completion of the programme, students are likely to receive the title Master of Arts (MA) pending formal accreditation by the accreditation organization of the Netherlands and Flanders (NVAO).
-Given these extraordinary times, the visitation scheduled for 8 April has been postponed.
-We are currently discussing on how to proceed with the parties involved.
+Upon successful completion of the programme, students will receive the title Master of Arts (MA).
+The programme has been duly accredited by the accreditation organization of the Netherlands and Flanders (NVAO, CROHO-code: 49150).